-- L. SCAQMD: South Coast Air Quality Management District. - M. Solvent: any liquid containing an organic compound or combination of organic compounds used as diluent, thinner, dissolver, viscosity reducer, cleaning agent, or other similar uses.
+- M. SCAQMD: South Coast Air Quality Management District. - N. Solvent: Any liquid containing an organic compound or combination of organic compounds used as diluent, thinner, dissolver, viscosity reducer, cleaning agent, or other similar uses.
 These liquids are principally derived from petroleum and include petroleum distillates, chlorinated hydrocarbons, chlorofluorocarbons, ketones, and alcohols.
 Solutions, emulsions, and dispersions of water and soap, or water and detergent, are not considered organic solvents.
-Soaps and detergents are considered water based surfactants. - N. Standard Conditions: as defined in Rule 102 (Definitions). - O. Thinner or Viscosity Reducer: an organic solvent which is used to dilute coatings to reduce viscosity, color strength, and solids, or to modify drying conditions. - P. Volatile Organic Compound (VOC): The definitions contained in 40 CFR 51.100 shall apply, and are hereby incorporated by reference.
-In the event of any discrepancy between a definition contained in 40 CFR 51.100 and any definition specified above, the definition specified above shall control.
+Soaps and detergents are considered water based surfactants.
+Disinfectants are not considered solvents while applied for the purpose of destroying bacteria, viruses, or fungi. - O. Standard Conditions: As defined in Rule 102 (Definitions). - P. Thinner or Viscosity Reducer: An organic solvent which is used to dilute coatings to reduce viscosity, color strength, and solids, or to modify drying conditions. - Q. Volatile Organic Compound (VOC): The definitions contained in 40 CFR 51.100 shall apply, and are hereby incorporated by reference.
+In the event of any discrepancy between a definition contained in 40 CFR 51.100 and any definition in this rule, the definition in 40 CFR 51.100 (s) above shall be utilized.